 3) Be Patient: your focus is the process, not the product.

-You can begin with these basis exercises to train your horse to respect your space.
-Start first by keeping his head off of you.
-Now, if you just push him away he will think it is a game and he'll push back, crack your nose and make your farrier shake his head all parental like while you smile sheepishly just knowing what he's thinking.
-So to avoid the embarrassment, use one or two fingers to press behind the jaw until he moves his head away.
+You can begin with this basis exercise to train your horse to respect your space.
+Start first by yielding his head.
+Now, if you just push him away he will think it is a game and he'll push back.
+So, use two fingers to press behind the jaw until he moves his head away.
 When he does, immediately stop the pressure and look away.
-You will probably have to repeat it many times until he believes you really mean it.
+You will probably have to repeat it many times until he believes you.
 Don't quit.
 Challenge yourself to outlast him.
-If the lesson today is nothing but to keep his head off of you, then let that be the lesson.
-If everytime he tries to mawl you with his head he runs into your fingers, he will stop.
-With his belief in your commitment(defined as your absolutly-will-not-yield attitude) comes respect.
-You win.
+If the only lesson today is to just move his head over willingly, then let that be the lesson.
+With his belief in your commitment, comes respect and with respect comes trust.
 Incidentally, if you don't feel comfortable using your hand, you may certainly use a training stick.
-Just remember, whether hand or stick, the pressure is touch-press, not POKE.
+Just remember, whether hand or stick, the pressure is touch-press, never POKE.

 Once you have the hang of it, hold the pressure behind his jaw

 longer and wait until he takes one step to the side.
 Congratulations!

 You have just earned your first bit of territory!
 Practice over and over...pressure,